-“Only one lady.”
-He says, placing an open-mouthed kiss on my hand.
+“Only one lady,” he replies, placing an open-mouthed kiss on my hand.
 I take a deep breath and let it out, trying to control my arousal.

 “So, what’s the word on David’s net worth?”

 “With his company, his assets, savings, investments, and condo, I would put him easily worth about $6 million.
 I don’t know if he has any offshore accounts.
 We’re checking into that now.
-He doesn’t own any vacation houses or anything like that—just his Belltown condo and the building downtown where his web design business is housed.
+He doesn’t own any vacation houses or any additional property that we could find—just his Belltown condo and the building downtown where his web design business is housed.
 Do I get to know why now?”

 “Yes.
 I’m suing him for false imprisonment.”
 He does a double-take.